miohtama/frontend-developer-hiring-exercise/README.md

 ## Your task

-Your task is to create a registration form for Angular 9, NestJS + Clarity application.
+Your task is to create a registration form for Angular and Angular Material application.
 We estimate this will take 3-4 hours for a person who is familiar with the technology stack.
-The application skeleton and instructions are well prepared, but expect extra 2-4 hours if you are not familiar with NestJS or Clarity.
-The technology stack is the same that you will be using in when working us.

 Task:

+- You are building an imaginary video gaming application

-- Add a registration screen to an existing Angular application skeleton
+- Update the registration screen to an existing Angular application skeleton
-  - The new registration screen is linked from the login screen ("Sign up")
   - We need to input the following from the new users:
     - Email
     - Password
     - Display name
     - Phone number in an international plus prefixed format, like `+1 555 1231234`

-- Make the login/registration form look professional
+- Make the login/registration form look professional.
+Now it is intentionally made to look ugly.

 - Think phone number input UX.
-  Phone number widget must have a good UX for global visitors who might lack an understanding what a phone number country code is.
+  A phone number widget must have a good UX for global visitors who might lack an understanding what phone number country code is.
 Feel free to use your favorite phone number widget.

 - Add a phone number to the existing dashboard screen, so that users can see their registered phone number